HanKruiger/hankruiger.com/content/now.md

 - *The History of Bees* by Maja Lunde
 - *Harry Potter and the Prisoner of Azkaban* by J.K.
 Rowling

+## Listening (podcasts)

+- (Dutch) An interview with Diederik Samsom about the EU, energy, and politics: [Episode link](https://pca.st/episode/f5e4910f-7bec-40f0-80e1-f5504881a85d)

 ## Watching
 I recently watched and enjoyed: